Guad/NativeUI/README.md

 ### Special Thanks
 Thanks to jedijosh920 for helping out on natives and making it look a lot more like Rockstar, thanks man.

+### License
+Copyright (C) 2015  Philipp

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.